 Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are generally recognised in profit or loss.
 They are deferred in other comprehensive income if they relate to qualifying cash flow hedges.
 Foreign exchange differences on foreign currency borrowings are presented in the Statement of profit and loss, within finance costs.
 All other foreign exchange gains and losses are presented in the Statement of profit and loss on a net basis within other income or other expenses.
 Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.

+Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
 Translation differences on assets and liabilities carried at fair value are reported as part of the fair value gain or loss.